 Pakistani Kashmir *

 Pakistan seized control of both AJK and GB following the partition of British India in 1947.
-AJK enjoys nominal self-government, while Pakistan assumed direct administration of GB.
 Pakistan never formally incorporated either territory, leaving them neither sovereign nor provinces of Pakistan.
 Instead the relationship has been determined by various provisional arrangements pending a final settlement of the dispute with India.
 Article 1 of the constitution of Pakistan, which defines the territories of the country, obliquely refers to these areas as “such States and territories as are or may be included in Pakistan, whether by accession or otherwise.”

 AJK operates under an interim constitution enacted in 1974.
 A president, elected by the Legislative Assembly, serves as head of state, while the elected prime minister is the chief executive.
 An AJK Council is based in Pakistan’s capital, Islamabad, consisting of both Kashmiri and Pakistani officials and chaired by the Pakistani prime minister.
-The council holds a number of key executive, legislative, and judicial functions, such as the authority to appoint superior judges and the chief election commissioner.
+The council holds a number of key executive, legislative, and judicial powers, such as control over the appointment of superior judges and the chief election commissioner.
 The constitution can theoretically be amended by a majority of the total membership of the Legislative Assembly and the Council in a joint sitting.
 In June 2015, a committee of the Legislative Assembly published recommendations for a reform of the interim constitution that would transfer most of the AJK Council’s powers to the elected AJK government in Muzaffarabad.
 The proposal remained under discussion at year’s end.

 GB is governed under the 2009 Gilgit-Baltistan Empowerment and Self-Governance Order (GBESGO), which can only be amended by the Pakistani government.
-The political structure includes a 33-member GB Legislative Assembly (GBLA) and a 15-member Gilgit-Baltistan Council (GBC), headed by the Pakistani prime minister and vice-chaired by a federally appointed governor.
+The political structure includes a 33-member GB Legislative Assembly (GBLA) based in Gilgit and a 15-member Gilgit-Baltistan Council (GBC), headed by the Pakistani prime minister and vice-chaired by a federally appointed governor, which meets in Islamabad.
 The GBC consists of six members of the GBLA and nine Pakistani Parliament members appointed by the governor.
 The GBLA in turn is composed of 24 directly elected members, six seats reserved for women, and three seats reserved for technocrats; the reserved seats are filled through a vote by the elected members.
 The GBLA has the authority to choose the chief minister and introduce legislation on 61 subjects.
 Ultimate authority rests with the governor, who is the signing authority for legislation passed by the assembly.
-The governor has significant power over judicial appointments and whose decisions cannot be overruled by the GBLA.
-Many fiscal powers remain with the GBC rather than the elected assembly.
+The governor has significant power over judicial appointments, and his decisions cannot be overruled by the GBLA.
+The federally dominated GBC retains control over strategically important subjects and key fiscal matters.
 A majority of high-level positions in the local administration are reserved under the GBESGO for Pakistani bureaucrats.

 B. Political Pluralism and Participation: 4 / 16

 The interim constitution of AJK bans political parties that do not endorse the territory’s eventual accession to Pakistan, and government employees must declare loyalty to the cause of accession.
 Similar rules prevail in GB, meaning nationalist leaders and parties are denied access to the political process and public employment.
-Those who oppose Pakistani rule are also subject to surveillance, harassment, and sometimes imprisonment.
+Activists accused of opposition to Pakistani rule have been subject to surveillance, harassment, and sometimes imprisonment.
 Among other cases during 2015, a group of 19 people were charged with sedition in February for their remarks at a conference on GB’s status, and eight nationalist political activists were charged in June for protesting against the GBLA elections.

 Historically, it has been the norm for the party in office at the federal level to form the local governments in AJK and GB.
 When a change occurred at the federal level, a transition would be effected in the local assemblies through cross voting and party switching.
 This has been a source of considerable political corruption.
 In 2013, after a PML-N government replaced the PPP in Pakistan, the new ruling party at the federal level stopped the local units from undertaking a full-fledged political coup.
 However, the PML-N government’s decision to replace the GB governor in early 2015 was criticized as a bid to ensure the party’s victory in the GBLA elections, and federal authorities were similarly accused of preparing to rig the 2016 AJK Legislative Assembly elections in favor of the PML-N.